Consolidated Catalina JX208, Castlegregory, Kerry, 1944

 showed evidence of burning.
 There must have been a

-over the area.
-The only portion of the craft not burned
+the area.
+The only portion of the craft not burned were a

-were a small portion of the tail and wings.
-The portion
+small portion of the tail and wings.
+The portion which went

-which went on fire must have burned fiercely as all the
+on fire must have burned fiercely as all the metal parts had

 A military party under Major M.J.Leamy arrived at the